DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 A graphic file format consisting of two or more image frames shown as moving images in a timed sequence; most often used for endlessly looping mini-films or graphic animations that only last a few seconds.

 #####API (Application Programming Interface)
-A standardized way for two software applications to communicate with each other and use each other's resources.
-APIs are used in software development; users normally do not see them.
+A standardized way for software applications to communicate with each other and use each other's resources.
+APIs are used in software development; end users normally do not see them.

 #####Application or app
 See **Software**.
 The word 'app' was originally a marketing term invented by Apple to win over resistance against installing third-party software on the iPhone.
-Nowadays, the word is most commonly used for (usually small) software applications running on mobile or desktop operating systems and which are downloaded and installed from an app store.
+Nowadays, the word is most commonly used for (usually relatively small) software applications running on mobile or desktop operating systems and which are downloaded and installed from an app store.

 #####App store
 An online store where applications may be bought or obtained for free.
-Every major mobile operating system also has its own app store: App Store (Apple), Google Play, Amazon Appstore, Windows Phone Store and BlackBerry App World.
+Every major mobile operating system also has its own app store: App Store (Apple), Google Play, Amazon Appstore, Windows Phone Store and BlackBerry World.

 #####ASCII (American Standard Code for Information Interchange)
 The standard encoding format for plain-text files in English since 1963.
-ASCII is limited to 128 characters and therefore excludes accented and non-European characters.
-For written text, it has therefore been superseded by Unicode (which can store characters of practically every alphabet in the world).
+ASCII is limited to 128 characters and therefore excludes diacritic (accented) characters and non-European writing systems.
+For written text, ASCII has therefore been superseded by Unicode (which can store characters of practically every writing system).
 ASCII text remains the standard format for programming and markup languages.
+See also **Unicode**.

 #####AZW (Amazon Word)
 A file format used by Amazon for its Kindle range of e-reader devices and software applications.
 See also **KF8** and **MOBI**.

 ###B

 #####Bandwidth
 The physical transmission capacity of a communication channel.
-Often used as an expression of the maximum amount of data that can be sent via a certain network connection.
+Often used as an expression of the maximum amount of data that can be sent via a specific network connection.
 The higher the bandwidth, the greater the amount of data that can be transmitted within a given time period.
 Bandwidth is therefore crucial for services such as video streaming (where playback would stop if the bandwidth were too low to transmit the data quickly enough).

 #####Binary
 A numeral system based on only two values, zero and one.
 For example, the binary representation of the number 9 is 1001.
+Because of the straightforward implementation of binary numbers in electronic circuits, all computing devices are ultimately based on this numeral system.

 #####Bit
-Contraction of *binary digit*.
+Contraction of 'binary digit'.
 A bit is the smallest measurement unit of computer memory or processing, or data transmission speed.
-See also **Binary**.
-For example, the binary code '1001' consists of four bits.
-See also **Byte**.
+The binary code '1001', for example, consists of four bits.
+See also **Binary** and **Byte**.

 #####BitTorrent
-BitTorrent is the most popular Internet technology for file sharing and downloading large amounts of data (such as movies).
-It works according to a principle known as 'peer-to-peer' , which means that everyone who is downloading a file is simultaneously uploading it to fellow downloaders.
+BitTorrent is the most popular internet technology for file sharing and downloading large amounts of data (such as movies).
+It works according to a principle known as 'peer-to-peer', which means that everyone who is downloading a file is simultaneously uploading it to fellow downloaders.
 This way, bandwidth is shared among the downloaders, and no central download server is necessary.

 #####Blog
-Short for web log; usually a chronological and often personal record of thoughts, web links, events or actions, posted on the Web.
+Short for 'web log'; usually a chronological and often personal record of thoughts, web links, events or actions, posted on the web.
 The difference between blogs and news/opinion websites is becoming increasingly blurry.

 #####Browser
-The software which people use for accessing and reading websites.
+The software used by people for accessing and viewing websites.
 A web browser loads pages from servers, translates their internal HTML code into formatted text, displays graphics, plays music and video, and provides links to related pages.
-Web browsers work based on the file format and network standards of the World Wide Web, which are defined by the World Wide Web Consortium.
+Web browsers are based on the file format and network standards of the World Wide Web, which are defined by the World Wide Web Consortium.
 In practice, however, browser manufacturers extend or deviate from those standards, which can lead to compatibility problems in web design.

 #####Browser extension
-Plug-ins (additional software modules) which extend or enhance the inner workings of a web browser, for example, by supporting the display of additional file or media types.
+Plug-ins (additional software modules) which extend or enhance the inner workings of a web browser, for example, by supporting the display of additional file types or media types.

 #####Byte
 A measurement of computer memory, storage capacity or data transmission speed.
-A byte is equal to 8 bits; this is simply an engineering convention.
+A byte is equal to 8 bits; this is simply a convention.
 See also **Bit**.

 ###C

 #####Cascading Style Sheets (CSS)
 Cascading Style Sheets are a markup language for formatting electronic text with typographical attributes (such as bold, italic, font type, font size, color, margins, etc.).
 CSS is most commonly used for (HTML) web pages, and by extension also for EPUB.
 CSS is typically stored in a separate file so that the content and the visual layout of a document remain separated from each other.
 Cascading Style Sheets make it easy to design a typographic template for a whole website or ebook.
 In order to change the typography, one only needs to edit the CSS file.
-By using different CSS files for the same document, it also is easy to define formattings for different purposes without having to re-author the document itself.
+Also, by using different CSS files for the same document, it also is easy to define formattings for different purposes without having to modify the document itself.

 #####Compatibility
 Pieces of hardware and/or software which work together are called compatible.
-(Conversely, if they do not work together, they are incompatible.
-For example, Android and iOS are incompatible because Android apps do not work under iOS and vice versa.)
+Conversely, if they do not work together, they are incompatible.
+For example, Android and iOS are incompatible because Android apps do not work under iOS and vice versa.

 #####Compressed files
 Compression is a technique for shrinking the size of a file or a data stream.
-As a result, its transmission can be faster, and it will take up less storage space on a device.
-For example, digital video is heavily compressed, otherwise it would not fit on a DVD and could not be streamed over Internet connections.
+As a result it can be transmitted faster, and will take up less storage space on a device.
+For example, digital video is heavily compressed, otherwise it would not fit on a DVD and could not be streamed over internet connections.
 Another example is EPUB, which consists of a compressed collection of HTML files.
-Various software applications such as PKZIP, WinZip, 7zip, Stuffit, GNU gzip/tar, and many others, can compress and decompress a set of files into single-file archives.
+Various software applications such as PKZIP, WinZip, 7zip, Stuffit, GNU gzip/tar, and many others, can compress a set of files into single-file archives, and decompress the archive back to separate files.
 Files with the following extensions are almost always compressed file collections: epub, tar.gz/tgz, rar and zip.

 #####Computer program
 The terms computer program, software, application and app are often used more or less interchangeably.
-Programs tell a computer or mobile device what to do.
-They are usually written in 'high-level' programming languages (such as C, C++, Java, Python) which are a mixture of English-language commands and mathematical-logical expressions.
+A program tells a computer or mobile device what to do.
+Programs are usually written in 'high-level' programming languages (such as C, C++, Java, Python) which are a mixture of English-language commands and mathematical-logical expressions.
 See also **Software**.

 #####Content Management System (CMS)
 Software that makes it possible to publish and manage content (text, images, etc.) on a website without having to manually create HTML files.
 For example, practically all blogs and all shopping websites are based on content management systems.
 Most content management systems use internal databases to store their information (such as blog articles or sales items).
-Content management systems automatically generate a web page 'on the fly' from their database contents when the page is accessed by a user.
+Content management systems automatically generate a web page 'on the fly' from their database contents when the page is requested by a user.
+See also **Server-side scripting**.

 ###D

 #####Data
 In the context of computing, data is simply any kind of information that is stored and processed on a computing device.
-Generally a distinction is made between data and software: software processes data (for example: a graphics software application for manipulating an image), and conversely data is processed by software.
+Generally a distinction is made between data and software: software processes data, and conversely data is processed by software (for example: a graphics software application for manipulating an image).
 A computer or mobile device is, in the end, simply a machine that uses software to process data.
 See also **Software**.

 #####Database
-An organized, structured collection of information: common examples are address books, library catalogues and shop inventories.
-A database consists of entries called 'records' (for example, each record could be one person's name and address), and these records are broken down into fields (such as first name, last name, street, postal code, city, etc.).
-This rigorous structure makes it easy to select specific subsets of information from the database based on specific search criteria (for example: select and show all people whose last name is 'Mulder' and who live in Amsterdam).
+An organized, structured collection of information: common examples are address books, library catalogues and retail inventories.
+A database consists of entries called 'records' (for example, each record could be one person's name and address), and these records are broken down into 'fields' (such as: first name, last name, street, postal code, city, etc.).
+This rigorous structure makes it easy to select specific subsets of information from the database based on specific search criteria (for example: select and show all people whose last name is Mulder and who live in Amsterdam).

 #####Dataset
 A dataset (or data set) is, as the word suggests, a collection of data - typically, a number of entries extracted from a database based on specific search criteria.
-(For example: from an address database of all residents of Amsterdam, one could extract a dataset of all residents living in a particular neighborhood, and store the results in a new file.)
+For example: from an address database of all residents of Amsterdam, one could extract a dataset of all residents living in a particular neighborhood, and store the results in a new file.

 #####Decompress
 See **Compressed files**.

 #####Desktop Publishing (DTP)
-The design of printed matter on a personal computer using graphical What-You-See-Is-What-You-Get (WYSIWYG) software such as Adobe InDesign or Quark XPress.
+The design of printed matter on a personal computer using graphical What-You-See-Is-What-You-Get (WYSIWYG) software such as Adobe InDesign or QuarkXPress.
 DTP software uses a graphical user interface to visually simulate the analog layout desks used in pre-digital times by graphic and editorial designers.

 #####Device
 In the context of mobile computing, a device is an electronic handheld gadget such as a smartphone, tablet, phablet (large-screen smartphone) or portable gaming device.

 #####Digital Rights Management (DRM)
 Technology used by publishers to restrict the usage and copying of copyright-protected digital materials (audio and video files, e-books, games, etc.).
-The practice of adding DRM to media is controversial, as it often obstructs paying customers in making full use of the digital goods they have purchased.
-For example, most files with DRM cannot be freely transferred between one user's various electronic devices.
-Also, accessing these files without an active Internet connection is often impossible.
+The practice of adding DRM to media is controversial, as it often obstructs paying customers from making full use of the digital goods they have purchased.
+For example, most files with DRM cannot be freely transferred between two devices owned by the same user.
+Also, it is often not possible to even access these files without an active internet connection.
 Finally, DRM is a major obstacle for long-term storage and accessibility of digital media.

-#####Directory
-See **Folder**.

 #####Dots Per Inch (DPI)
 A measure of visual resolution, expressed as the number of dots per square inch on a display.
 For digital print the industry standard is 300-600 dpi, for offset print 600-1200 dpi.
 Electronic screens traditionally had resolutions of 72-100 dpi, but the most recent generations of tablets and smartphones feature screen resolutions of 300-600 dpi.
 See also **Resolution**.

 ###E